America Reads at Idaho State University

 HISTORY: The America Reads program located in the College of Education at ISU is one of over 1,000 institutions of higher education to participate in the America Reads Challenge.
 We have been placing tutors in local schools since the national campaign began in 1997.
 These reading tutors have helped hundreds of local students at no cost to the schools they have served.

-MISSION: The ISU America Reads program provides a high-quality tutoring program with enriching learning experiences for both ISU students and K03 elementary school students.
+MISSION: The ISU America Reads program provides a high-quality tutoring program with enriching learning experiences for both ISU students and Kindergarten to 3rd-grade elementary school students.

-MORE INFORMATION: Please contact America Reads coordinator, Nicolle Johnson at (208) 282-3817 or email at firstname.lastname@example.org.
+MORE INFORMATION: Please contact America Reads coordinator, Nicolle Johnson at firstname.lastname@example.org.